The Saison: Implementation

 During the Saison, the "department for special tasks" provided the British with information regarding several hundred Irgun members and armories.
-The transfer of information was conducted mostly by Kollek, who had direct contact with MI5.
+The transfer of information was conducted mostly by Teddy Kollek, who had direct contact with MI5.
 Thanks to that information, several Irgun leaders and hundreds of its members were arrested and some were even deported to detainment camps in Africa (mostly in Eritrea).
 There is also evidence suggesting that the Agency used the Saison for political motives, naming members of the Revisionist Party who weren't Irgun members.
 A letter from the High Commissioner to the Minister of Colonies dating March 1, 1945, read: "Unfortunately, the Jewish Agency's lists of so-called terrorists continues to include numerous people who have no terror connections, but politically speaking are undesirable to the Jewish Agency.
 This adds to the difficulties the police has in separating the sheep from the goats […]".

-Despite the efforts, Begin's hiding place wasn't found.
-Still, the Irgun was severely struck by the Saison and by the end of February, 1945, its main aim – ceasing action against the British – was achieved.
+Despite the efforts, Begin's hiding place was not found.
+Still, the Irgun was severely affected by the Saison and by the end of February 1945, the main aim – a cessation of action against the British – had been achieved.
 Subsequently, protests increased among the Yishuv against the Saison and by the end of March the Agency aborted it.
 In May 1945 the Irgun resumed its activities against the British, although to a lesser extent.
 In late October 1945 the Jewish Resistance Movement was established, joining Haganah, Irgun and Lehi together in a violent struggle against the British Mandate.